jbannick/hellokata-java/KATA.md

 Practicing those Kata is how I keep my toolset for a specific language fully stocked, even when my job requires working with a different language.

-The language facility this brings also lets me focus on architecture rather than just syntax.
+The language facility this brings also lets me focus on architecture rather than syntax.

 So the intention here is comprehensiveness and practice, not explanation.